Learning-and-Intelligent-Systems/kitchen-worlds/documentation/docs/index.md

 # Kitchen Worlds

-A library of long-horizon Task-and-Motion-Planning (TAMP) problems in kitchen and household scenes, as well as planners to solve them
+A library of long-horizon Task-and-Motion-Planning (TAMP) problems in kitchen and household scenes, as well as planning algorithms to solve them

 - procedurally generate scenes with rigid and articulated objects
 - visualize a scene in LISDF format (an extension to SDF that includes URDF)
-- solve using PDDLStream a TAMP problem defined by a `scene.lisdf` and `problem.pddl` using existing `domain.pddl` and `stream.pddl`
+- solve a TAMP problem defined by a `scene.lisdf` and `problem.pddl` using existing `domain.pddl` and `stream.pddl` using PDDLStream
 - visualize the robot trajectory in pybullet

 <img src="gifs/demo-cabbage.gif"></img>